anarchivist/hugo-sst-lancet/README.md

-# lancet
+# Lancet

-`lancet` is a sensible and opinionated base theme for Hugo. it is part of a set of small, sharp themes.
+`hugo-sst-lancet` is a sensible and opinionated base theme for Hugo. it is part of a set of small, sharp themes.